Loopring/protocols/packages/loopring_v3/DESIGN.md

 Fees are stored in the wallet/dual-author accounts of the wallet/ringmatcher.
 These accounts are special as anyone can request a withdrawal onchain.
 In `withdraw` we check if the account is a wallet/dual-author account to see if we need to burn part of the balance.

 Once withdrawn from the merkle tree the balances are stored onchain in the Exchange contract so the BurnManager can withdraw them using `withdrawBurned`.

+> [Feedback]: Is it possible that a wallet create its own account aud use it both for trading and for receiving fees in the same time?

 ## Brokers